sensel/morph-docs/docs/morph.md

 Your turn to make an Overlay!
 The Innovator's Overlay works with the [API](https://github.com/sensel/sensel-api).
 If you want to use the API with Arduino or other microcontrollers, the [Developer's Cable](https://sensel.com/collections/accessories/products/developers-cable) turns the microUSB port on the Morph into a UART connection for microcontrollers.

 Much more detail about working with the API is in our [API documentation](http://guide.sensel.com/api/).

+At a higher level than the API, the [Overlay Designer](designer/) works in the [SenselApp](app/) to let you draw out and define control areas for keyboard, MIDI, game controls, mouse actions, and more.

 There is also an object for Cycling 74's [Max](http://cycling74.com), which provides much of the same data as the API, but in the Max programming environement.
 It is available through the Max package manager:
 ![Cycling 74 Max and Sensel Morph](img/overlay_innovator_maxpkg.jpg)